rotki/docs/contribution-guides/index.md

 For running rotki in debug mode, you can do it either via a config file or the app UI.
 The choice will depend on how you run rotki.

-- **Config file**: See the section [Set the backend's arguments](/usage-guides/backend-arguments.html#set-the-backend-s-arguments).
+- **Config file**: See the section [Set the backend's arguments](/usage-guides/advanced/backend-config#set-the-backend-s-arguments).
 This is possible in the **electron app** and the **docker version**.
-For docker, you can even use environment variables as explained [here](/requirement-and-installation/packaged-binaries.html#configuring-the-backend-in-docker).
+For docker, you can even use environment variables as explained [here](/requirement-and-installation/packaged-binaries#configuring-the-backend-in-docker).
-- **App UI**: Before logging in, click the cog wheel at the bottom right corner and select "Debug" (image below).
+- **App UI**: Before logging in, click the cogwheel in the bottom right corner and select "Debug" (image below).
 Press the save button and proceed to log in as usual.
 This is only possible in the **electron app**.

 ![Run rotki in debug mode via app UI](/images/rotki_debug_mode_set.png)